-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when you get these services Services that are covered for you Diabetes screening There is no coinsurance, copayment, or deductible We cover this screening (includes fasting glucose tests) if you for the Medicare covered have any of the following risk factors: high blood pressure diabetes screening tests. (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.